 Once out of the house, mom isn’t there to help you with your laundry.
 The clothes that magically got clean for you, must now be washed for you.
-But no worries, you’ve got this!
+Trust me, it’s a harsh reality we ALL face, but no worries, with a little practice, you’ve got this!

 Today we are going to learn how to clean our clothes, keep them the same color and size.

 Here is the laundry infographic – print it, download, keep it around for a quick reference when needed.
 If you want the details, see below.

 Seperate your clothes.

 Dark colors, Light colors, Whites, Red color family (red, orange and pink clothes) And I do towels and jeans separately also.

 Clean out all the pockets and make sure all zippers are zipped and buttons are buttoned – less chance of a snag.

 When putting clothes in the washing machine, you can create a small load (1/4 of the washer filled), a medium load (1/2 the washer filled) or a large load (3/4 filled).
 Make sure you pick the right size load so your clothes get washed well, but no water is wasted.